 My method is highly diversified.
 I work with athletes at the highest level of their respective sports.
 Dancers, divers, skiers, runners, basketball players, football players, baseball players, hockey players, and Para-Olympic competitors--a wide variety of people and abilities.
 All of them have a few qualities in common: they are able to focus, they work relentlessly, and they have talent.
 All of them have offered me great challenges and incredible pleasure to work with them and to witness their progress.”

 One of many clients was Charles Laquidara.
 His personality was well known in the Boston area, because he was of one of the best DJs in the country and a prominent TV personality in the 1970's, 1980's, and 1990's.
 Many people listened to his WBCN morning show.
 He had excruciating pain in his lower back to the point that it was jeopardizing his public presence on the radio and TV.
 Through his radio station he asked the public to recommend him a “Miracle Man.”
 Somebody called him and gave Igor’s name.
 Charles was laying down on a futon in the back of his wife’s car while she was driving him to see Igor.
 The work had started.
 Igor developed a program for Charles.
 It included simple exercises (how to lay down, how to sit, how to stand, how to walk, how to turn, how to go up and down the stairs, etc...) focusing on reducing impact to his joints.
 Igor was teaching Charles how to move painlessly.
 Charles started practicing this routine in the water (to decompress the body) and on land.
 At the beginning Charles was skeptical.
 Once Charles’ pain began to diminish and he saw steady progress, he became more confident in the Burdenko Method.
 He was surprised how simple exercises can reduce pain significantly.
 In less than a year, he participated in a fundraising event – a 10K run in downtown Boston.
 His friends, listeners, and colleagues congratulated him.
 He was back in the "game!"
 From that point on, Charles would not stop talking about the Burdenko Method.
 He wanted to share his experience in order to help the public.
-Even today, Charles continues to implement his water and land programs every day to maintain his great shape physically, spiritually, and to lead a productive life.
+Even today, Charles continues to implement his water and land programs every day to maintain his great shape physically, spiritually, and to lead a productive life. | |

 “My other students – a Canadian diver, Alexandre Despatie, won a silver medal in 2008; Paul Wylie, a U.S. figure skater, also won a silver; Nancy Kerrigan, another U.S. figure skater, won a silver; Oksana Baiul, a Ukrainian figure skater, won a gold; and in the 2014 Winter Olympics in Sochi, Russia, Larisa Yurkiw from Canada participated in downhill skiing.
 The youngest client is four years old but doesn’t participate in competitions yet.
 The oldest client is ninety-five years old and still competing and winning medals.
+I worked with a variety of figure skaters.
+I remember the joy I experienced helping Paul Wiley participate in the 1992 Winter Olympics in Albertville, France.
+He won a silver medal in figure skating there.
+He is a great example showing how much can be achieved combining education, a career, and a family. |

 Many people remember the saga of Nancy Kerrigan.
 Her injury occurred just seven weeks before the 1994 Lillehammer Winter Olympics.
 Nancy experienced great pain and shock.
 It presented a serious challenge for her to keep her focus and maintain a positive attitude during her rehabilitation and training.
 She managed to do all of that.
 While I was working with her, she was totally committed to the training.
 The incredible result was an Olympic Silver Medal.
 In my opinion, her silver medal is edged with gold.
-Her achievement was remarkable as a human being and as an athlete.
+Her achievement was remarkable as a human being and as an athlete. | |

 It has been a memorable experience for me to work with ballet stars.
 I had the chance to guide Rudolf Nureyev in restoring his energy after rehearsals and performances.
 I also worked with his partner, Marie-Christine Mouis, a leading star at the Boston Ballet, helping her to recover from injuries.
 I showed her new exercises in the water where she danced part of her stage routines.
-Her grace was so memorable.
+Her grace was so memorable. |

 Merrill Ashley, the leading star of the New York City Ballet, a student of George Balanchine, prolonged her dancing career after two surgeries on her joints.
 I worked with Merrill before and after surgeries.
 It is very important the shape a person is in before going into the operating room.
 The better shape one is in, the faster the recovery will be.
-By practicing the Burdenko Method, Merrill gave herself the ability to teach and consult ballet companies all over the world.
+By practicing the Burdenko Method, Merrill gave herself the ability to teach and consult ballet companies all over the world. |

 Another celebrity I worked with was a prima ballerina of the London Royal Ballet, Sarah Lamb.
 She came to me with a severe injury from which most dancers never fully recover.
 She had broken four metatarsals in her foot and had a very complicated surgery.
 She flew to Boston to work with me in the water and on land.
 The water was a new experience for her and she brought total focus to her work.
 She practiced her rehabilitation program two times a day, five days a week.
 She was exceptional in her will to recover and in her dream of returning to the stage, a dream she never lost sight of and achieved with grace and joy.
-As a prima ballerina, she has been a huge inspiration and example to many athletes and performers worldwide.
+As a prima ballerina, she has been a huge inspiration and example to many athletes and performers worldwide. |

 Lester Thurow, a world-renown economist (Former Dean of MIT's Sloane School of Business) and a proficient mountain climber, came to me at the beginning of 1980's.
 He wanted to secure his health, vitality, focus, and ability to climb the highest peaks for years to come.
 We started working together towards preparing Lester for very demanding expeditions.
 Through the years, Lester learned more and more of the Burdenko Method.
 He practiced it systematically.
-The Burdenko Method helped him combine an intensive lecturing and traveling schedule with such a demanding and challenging activity as conquering mountains.
+The Burdenko Method helped him combine an intensive lecturing and traveling schedule with such a demanding and challenging activity as conquering mountains. |

 Another celebrity I worked with was Alexandre Despatie, a Canadian hero.
 He has been a three-time world champion and two-time silver medalist in Olympic diving.
 Three months before the 2008 Olympics, he blew out the fifth metatarsal on his foot.
 Four years of preparation and training were suddenly lost and he fell into a classic depression; physically, mentally, and spiritually.
 He came to Boston with his diving partner.
 He was competing in solo as well as in synchronized diving.
 He told me, "I have only one choice now, I have you.
 I have tried everything else.
 I believe you can help me.
 You have helped so many."
 Alexandre worked in the water and on land, where he showed both dedication and talent.
 New exercise routines in both water and on land helped his spirit come back.
 His ability to move freely in the water gave him joy as did his performance on land where he mimicked his diving techniques with no pain and great enthusiasm.
 He made the Canadian Olympic team which lifted the spirits of his teammates as he had been their leader for years and was the most experienced competitor on the team.
-That year he won a Silver Olympic Medal.
+That year he won a Silver Olympic Medal. |

 I had the chance to work with great basketball players such as Kevin McHale of the Boston Celtics.
-Kevin had fractured the navicular bone in his foot and was afraid that he might not be able to play in the upcoming season.
+Kevin had fractured the navicular bone in his foot and was afraid that he might not be able to play in the upcoming season. |

 Allan Houston of the New York Knicks.
 Tim Duncan, who recently won a fifth NBA title with the San Antonio Spurs, whom I worked with in 2013.
 They were all very talented players and all exceptional people.
 They are a great example of long-term athletes willing to commit to always improving their performance.
 All came to me to recover from severe injuries and remain in sports.
-They all made it back onto the court and offer everyone an example of dedication to hard work and persistence in order to recover and play top-level basketball.
+They all made it back onto the court and offer everyone an example of dedication to hard work and persistence in order to recover and play top-level basketball. |

 William Stern continues to be my hero.
 Over his long life, he has participated in many distance running competitions.
 He is ninety-five years old and a champion at the National Senior Games in three distances.
 He won a gold in the 1500-meter run, a silver in the 400-meter run, and a bronze in the 100-meter run.
 He is a great spirit and always has a wonderful sense of humor.
 He gives everyone around him joy and offers a great example of the importance of being in good shape for everyday life and sport.
-He is a true example of human harmony.
+He is a true example of human harmony. |

 All these people are like you and I. The reality is that they have committed to physical, mental, and spiritual growth, realizing that the crucial point is developing their own potential on all those levels.